William Connolly (fur trader): Career

 Connolly joined the North West Company (NWC) in 1801 as an apprentice clerk.
 Two years later, he married, according to the local custom, a Métis Cree girl Miyo Nipiy (also known as Susanna Pas de Nom), step-daughter of an influential chief.
 Later, the couple had their first child, John Connolly, probably near Southern Indian Lake, as he was stationed at Nelson House, Manitoba between 1802 and 1803 he was at Nelson House (Man.) and did not move to the Rat River House until 1804.
 Over the course of their marriage, the couple were to have six children together, including a daughter, Amelia born in 1812, who would become the 1st first lady of British Columbia.

 Connolly gradually ascended the corporate hierarchy of the NWC and later the Hudson's Bay Company (HBC).
 When the NWC absorbed into the HBC in 1821, Connolly went west to New Caledonia to reexamine all regional operations in 1821.
 He was appointed Chief Factor in 1825 and held managerial responsibilities from Fort St. James until 1831, when Peter Warren Dease took over.
 While at Fort St. James he took James Douglas under his wing, impressed by Douglas' skills.
 Because of their close relations, Connolly agreed to Douglas marrying his daughter Amelia and performed their customary ceremony at the fort.

 In 1832 Connolly took his family back to Montreal, but disavowed his marriage to Susanna as being non-legally binding.
 On 16 May 1832, he married Julia Woolrich, his second cousin in a Catholic ceremony.
 Though he had repudiated his first family, he continued to support them, even after they left Montreal and moved to Saint Boniface, Manitoba, where Susanna lived in the Grey Nuns' convent.
 Soon after the marriage to Julia, the HBC placed him in charge of the king's posts they rented in Lower Canada and he and his new wife moved to Tadoussac.
 His territory increased over time and within six years included Mingan, Quebec, but Julia, by then the mother of two children, longed to return to Montreal.
-Connolly asked for leave and the company, hoping to push him into retirement offered a post at Fort Albany in Ontario, which they felt certain Julia would reject as unsuitable.
+Connolly asked for leave and the company, hoping to push him into retirement offered a post at Fort Albany on James Bay, which they felt certain Julia would reject as unsuitable.
 In 1843, Connolly accepted retirement and returned to Montreal, where he lived lavishly until his death, on 3 June 1848 in Montreal.